Musca constellation is located in the southern sky, just to the south of Crux, the Southern Cross. Its name means “the fly” in Latin.

 γ Muscae (Gamma Muscae)

 Gamma Muscae is a blue-white main sequence dwarf.
-It has an apparent visual magnitude of 3.84 and can be seen without binoculars.
+It has an apparent magnitude of 3.84 and can be seen without binoculars.
 The star has the stellar classification of B5V and is approximately 325 light years distant from the solar system.
 It is 790 times more luminous than the Sun.

 ε Muscae (Epsilon Muscae)